Molly McGlynn is an award-winning writer and director of film and television based in Los Angeles + Toronto.

 Her first feature film, Mary Goes Round, premiered at the Toronto International Film Festival in September 2017 and has screened at dozens of film festivals and won multiple awards, including the Panavision Independent Cinema Award at the Santa Barbara Film Festival, Best Feature Film at the Vail Film Festival and Best Narrative Feature at the Annapolis Film Festival.
 The film was nominated by the Directors’ Guild of Canada for awards in Outstanding Directorial Achievement in a Feature Film and Best Editing in a Feature Film.

 She directed all ten episodes of the award-winning, International Emmy-nominated short form series How To Buy a Baby.
-Television credits include Workin’ Moms (Netflix/CBC), Little Dog (CBC), Bad Blood (City TV) and most recently, Speechless (ABC).
+Television credits include Workin’ Moms (Netflix/CBC), Little Dog (CBC), Bad Blood (Netflix), Speechless (ABC) and Grownish (Freeform) and Bless This Mess (ABC/Hulu).
+She most recently was the Producing Director on Season 2 of Bless This Mess.